kbroman/ProgrammingNotes/chromebook_linux.md

   java -jar /home/kbroman/games/minecraft/Minecraft.jar
   ```

-- I installed Firefox with `sudo install firefox`, but gnome
+- I installed Firefox with `sudo apt install firefox`, but gnome
   extensions don't work with that, so it's maybe better to install
   chrome.